souktha/souktha.github.io/misc/create-ap-linuxpc/index.rst

 The regulatory domain is important because it is used for the setting of radio frequency allowed in the host country.
-WiFi driver or firmware will use it for radio calibration settings that is needed for Tx/Rx power limit, frequency channels allowed (carrier and subcarriers etc).
+WiFi driver or firmware will use it for radio calibration settings that is needed for Tx/Rx power limit, frequency channels allowed.
-The first line above makes the driver use the US look-up table for its operational settings.

 * Create bridge *br0*, and add *wlan0* interface to bridge,